lyda/migrate/readme.md

 branch.
 We then import the CVS and subversion trees and run the migration script.

-Then we need to do a bit of further cleanup - this would also go in the migration script.

-TODO: Read up on svn imports to get the specific commands required.
+## Subversion Migration

+These steps need to be done before pushing into the `svn/import-review` branch.
+They will also need to be done before the actual migration post-review.

 1. The `git svn` import put svn tags into branches.
 Turn these into actual tags.
 Remove the old branches.
 2. The svn ignore metadata needs to be converted into `.gitignore` files.
-3. Look for empty directories and add `.gitignore` files into them.
-4. Local branches need to be generated from the remaining branches.
+3. Local branches need to be generated from the remaining branches.
-5. The tags `cvs/master` and `svn/master` will be set to the imported heads of their respective repo.
+4. The tags `cvs/master` and `svn/master` will be set to the imported heads of their respective repo.
-6. The tag `svn/first` will be set to the initial commit of the svn tree.

 Next up is to link up the CVS to the svn tree.
 This involves using the `git replace` [command][2] to graft the two trees together.
+As part of this an `svn/first` tag will be set to the initial commit of the svn tree.

 The resulting repository will actually contain three repos: